 from tsfresh import extract_features extracted_features = extract_features(timeseries, column_id="id", column_sort="time")

-You end up with a DataFrame extracted_features with all more than 1200 different extracted features.
+You end up with the DataFrame extracted_features with more than 1200 different extracted features.

-NaN values (that were created by feature calculators, than can not be used on the given
+NaN values (which were created by feature calculators that can not be used on the

-data, e.g. because it has too low statistics) and select only the relevant features next:
+given data, e.g., because the statistics are too low), and then select only the relevant features:

 from tsfresh import select_features from tsfresh.utilities.dataframe_functions import impute impute(extracted_features) features_filtered = select_features(extracted_features, y)